cmaxw/devchat-eleventy/src/conferences/javascript-remote-2020.md

 ---
 title: JavaScript Remote Conf 2020
 description: Online Conference about JavaScript by JavaScript Experts
+long_description: JavaScript Remote Conference is a fully online conference produced by the team that creates the JavaScript Jabber podcast.
+This will be the premier online experience for JavaScript developers to stay current without the hassle of travel or the risk of contagion.
 topic: JavaScript and Front-End Development
 keywords: JavaScript, HTML, CSS, Front-End, JS, Conference, Learning, Keeping Current
 layout: layouts/conference.njk